koutsoulis/CryptoFeedAggregator/README.md

 I came up with this project to give myself an opportunity to explore the [Typelevel stack](https://typelevel.org/).

-I initially followed along the [Typelevel rite of passage course by Daniel Ciocirlan](https://rockthejvm.com/p/typelevel-rite-of-passage) which I heartily recommend.
-The course was about building and deploying a shop application, so the only code I kept from it is fragments and the structure of the build.sbt file.

 ### Short breakdown of the server subproject.
 What does each component do?

 Arrows pointing upstream